 A few months in

-My main focus at this point is dialing in my processes, my audience, my content, etc. I’ll look to start scaling ads at this point based on what I’ve learned about my audience so far.
+My main focus at this point is dialing in my processes, my audience, my content, etc. I’ll look to start scaling ads based on what I’ve learned about my audience so far.

 Once I know things are nailed down and I’ve got my shit together, then I start looking into collaborating with other small businesses.
 Likely other accessory brands who sell different products to a similar customer as me.